fundapps/TechDocs/README.md

 Decimal | Must use "." as decimal separator.
 Group (thousand) separators are not allowed, exponential formatting not allowed | 123444.22
 Integer | Whole number (positive or negative).
 Group (thousand) separators are not allowed, exponential formatting not allowed | 19944
 String  | A sequence of characters.
-When using CSV format must not include commas (","). | Nokia Lists   | Comma separated string                    | XNYC,XLON
+When using CSV format must not include commas (","). | Nokia List    | Comma separated string                    | XNYC,XLON

 ## Examples
 We provide a number of example implementations against our API using commonly available programming languages and libraries in this repository.